 Winter Fun at Catamount!

-Snowshoes, fat bikes or skis are required for travel on the trails, except for the sledding hill accessed via the road next to the big house.
+Snowshoes, fat bikes, or skis are required for travel on the trails.
+The only exception is the sledding hill, which can be accessed via the road next to the Big House.

 Please review our Winter Trail Mantras: